bookofproofs/bookofproofs.github.io/_sources/history/20th-century/black.md

 **Max Black** was an Azerbaijan-born philosopher who made contributions to the philosophy of language, the philosophy of mathematics and science, and the philosophy of art.

 ### Mathematical Profile (Excerpt):
-* Soon after Max was born his parents decided to try to make a better life for their family in a less hostile place and they left Azerbaijan moving first to Paris.
-* Black was only three years old when his family set up home in England and all his education took place in that country.
 * By the time he had completed his schooling Black had decided on a career in mathematics rather than music.
 * Russell, Wittgenstein, G E Moore, and Ramsey were all teaching at Cambridge during Black's time as an undergraduate and the influence that these people had on Black was very major indeed for they turned his interests towards philosophy.
 * At Göttingen Black worked on his first book The nature of mathematics.
-* Black married Michal Landsberg around this time; they had two children.
 * The "vague sets" which Black wrote about in this paper are now called "fuzzy sets" and, had his paper made more impact at the time, then our terminology today might be different.
 * Black lectured on mathematics at the Institution of Education in London from 1936 until 1940 when he accepted an appointment to the Philosophy Department at the University of Illinois at Urbana.
 * After six years at Urbana, Black accepted a professorship in philosophy at Cornell University in New York.